hazelcast/hazelcast-jet/site/docs/api/pipeline.md

  outcome will be
 affected by the change of event order.
 Also, external services that a pipeline interacts with can be stateful and their state can also be order dependent.
-When a pipeline has a particularly stateful element, it should be checked if it is order-dependent.
+When a pipeline has a stateful element, it should be checked if it is order-dependent.

 `Pipeline` has a property named `preserveOrder` and enabling this